 Follow Me

 Note: Random House has discontinued numbering Beginner Books.
 The last one to feature a number on the spine was Squirrels on Skis (B-102).
 I have given the books below numbers as if the system had continued.
-The missing numbers are books that are licensed properties or reissues (B-103 Catch That Crook!, B-104 Too Many Cupcakes!, B-105 What Pet Should I Get?, B-106 Dr. Seuss’s 123, B-107 Skunk In My Bunk, B-108 Can You See Me?, B-110 If I Had Your Vote, B-113 If I Ran Your School, and B-117 If I Were Saint Nick).
+The missing numbers are books that are licensed properties, repackagings, or reissues (B-103 Catch That Crook!, B-104 Too Many Cupcakes!, B-105 What Pet Should I Get?, B-106 Dr. Seuss’s 123, B-107 Skunk In My Bunk, B-108 Can You See Me?, B-110 If I Had Your Vote, B-113 If I Ran Your School, B-117 If I Were Saint Nick, B-120 If You Think There's Nothing To Do, and B-121 If I Drove an Ice Cream Truck).

 The 2020s